jefferyharrell/Captioner/PRD.md

 - **Detail View:** Click a thumbnail to see the full image and edit its caption.
 - **Automatic Image Discovery:** Backend scans the images folder at startup and detects new images added later.
 - **Manual Rescan:** Button in the frontend triggers a backend rescan.
-- **Caption Storage:** Captions are stored in a local SQLite database.
+- **Caption Storage:** Captions are stored in a local SQLite database, using the image's SHA-256 hash as the primary key.
 - **Thumbnail Caching:** Thumbnails are generated and cached in memory (default 100MB, configurable).
-- **Error Handling:** All errors are returned in a consistent, machine-parseable JSON format.
+- **Error Handling:** All errors are returned in FastAPI's default JSON format: {"detail": ...}.
 - **Authentication:** Simple password-based login (env var controlled).
-- **No Upload/Delete UI:** Images are added/removed by manipulating the backend folder directly.
+- **No Upload/Delete UI:** Images are uniquely identified by their SHA-256 hash.
 - **Responsive Design:** Usable on desktop and mobile browsers.
 - **Basic Accessibility:** Alt text logic: caption > filename > blank.
 - **Test Coverage:** All features are covered by automated tests (Pytest, React Testing Library).